Consultation is now open on the SD VISta Project Requirements!

 A flexible framework for assessing and reporting on the sustainable development benefits of project-based activities, helping unlock new sources of finance to support and scale up high-impact efforts

-It can be challenging to consistently and transparently assess and communicate the economic, social and environmental impacts of projects supported by companies, NGOs, investors, development finance institutions (DFIs) and other stakeholders.
-The Sustainable Development Verified Impact Standard (SD VISta) will be designed to address these challenges.
+It can be challenging to consistently and transparently assess and communicate the social, environmental and economic impacts of projects supported by companies, NGOs, investors, development finance institutions (DFIs) and governements.
+The Sustainable Development Verified Impact Standard (SD VISta) is being designed to address these challenges.

 SD VISta will complement two of VCS’ existing project standards, the Verified Carbon Standard and Climate, Community & Biodiversity Standards.
 Building on our experience in developing and managing those standards, SD VISta will deepen and broaden our offering to stakeholders that wish to demonstrate the sustainable development benefits of site-based activities in all sectors.

 - Provide a flexible framework for project developers (including but not limited to VCS project proponents) and marketers to define, and consistently report on, their most relevant and valuable project outcomes, and link those to investors, buyers and other key stakeholders – potentially enabling market access or price premiums

 - Facilitate private-sector engagement and alignment of project actions and reporting with the Sustainable Development Goals (SDGs) and targets at the national and global levels

 - Provide an independent, credible and transparent means for companies to demonstrate achievement of their business and corporate social responsibility goals, such as meeting zero-net deforestation commitments, supporting women and children, and improving livelihoods, health and access to water